Date of Award:

 S. Clay Isom

-Undesirable and variable behavior in mares related to the estrous cycle is a common issue reported in the equine industry, especially for mares in a performance setting.
-These behaviors can interfere with, as well as decrease, overall performance.
-The objective of this study was to determine if administration of sixty units of oxytocin once daily for 29 days, regardless of when treatment was initiated during the estrous cycle, would induce prolonged corpus luteum (CL) function in cycling mares.
-Mares were randomly assigned to two groups: 1) saline-treated control (n=7) and 2) oxytocintreated (n=9).
-Control mares received 3 cc saline and oxytocin-treated mares received sixty units (3 cc) of oxytocin intramuscularly (IM) for 29 consecutive days.
-Treatment was initiated in all mares on the same day, independent of the day of the cycle.
+Undesirable and variable behavior in mares related to the reproductive cycle is a common issue reported in the equine industry, especially for female horses in a performance setting.
+These behaviors can interfere with and decrease, overall performance.
+The objective of this study was to determine if administration of 60 units of the hormone oxytocin once daily for 29 days, regardless of when treatment was initiated during the estrous cycle, would induce prolonged corpus luteum function in cycling mares.
+Mares were randomly assigned to two groups: 1) saline-treated control (n=7) and 2) oxytocin-treated (n=9).
+Control mares received 3 cc saline and oxytocintreated mares received 60 units (3 cc) of oxytocin intramuscularly for 29 consecutive days.
+Treatment was initiated in all mares on the same day (day 1), independent of the day of the cycle.
 Jugular blood samples for determination of progesterone concentration were collected three times weekly (M, W, F) for 21 days before treatment was initiated.
 Beginning on the first day of treatment, blood samples were collected daily for seven days, three times weekly for the remainder of the treatment period, and then three times weekly for 45 days after the last treatment.
-Mares were considered to have prolonged CL function if serum progesterone remained >1.0 ng/mL for at least 30 days during/after the treatment period.
-The proportion of mares with prolonged CL function was higher in the oxytocin-treated group compared to the saline-treated group (7/9 vs. 1/7, respectively; P1.0 ng/mL throughout the treatment period and into the post-treatment period.
+Mares were considered to have prolonged CL function if serum progesterone remained > 1.0 ng/mL for at least 30 days during/after the treatment period.
+The proportion of mares with prolonged CL function was higher in the oxytocin-treated group compared to the saline-treated group (7/9 vs. 1/7, respectively; P < 0.05).
+Three of the seven oxytocin-treated mares that developed prolonged CL function initially underwent luteolysis within three to seven days of the start of oxytocin treatment, and then developed prolonged CL function following the subsequent ovulation during the treatment period.
+In the other four oxytocin-treated mares that developed prolonged CL function, progesterone remained > 1.0 ng/mL throughout the treatment period and into the post-treatment period.
 All mares with prolonged CL function maintained elevated progesterone concentrations through at least day 56 of the study.
 Sixty units of exogenous oxytocin treatment for 29 consecutive days was effective in prolonging CL function as a means of estrus suppression in mares.

 Parkinson, Katherine Clissold, "Effect of Chronic Administration of Oxytocin on Corpus Luteum Function in Cycling Mares" (2016).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4726.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .